Bi-Weekly Mortgage Refinance Calculator

 Reasons to Refinance a Bi-Weekly Mortgage

 The most common reason to refinance a bi-weekly mortgage is to reduce your interest rate and lower your bi-weekly mortgage payment.
 In general, your new interest rate should be at least .750% lower than your current rate when you refinance.
 Reducing your interest rate by at least .750% should enable you to recover your closing costs within two and a half years of refinancing.
 You recover your closing costs a little with every bi-weekly mortgage payment you make because your new payment is lower than your old payment.
 You may also choose a "no-cost" refinance; however, this type of mortgage may cost you more in the long run because it requires you to pay a higher interest rate.
-When evaluating if you should refinance your bi-weekly mortgage, borrowers should consider the mortgage rate, bi-weekly payment savings, closing costs and total interest expense over the life of the mortgage.
+Use our Bi-Weekly Mortgage Refinance Calculator to determine your bi-weekly savings, how long it takes to recover your closing costs and the total interest expense over the life of the loan.

 Bi-Weekly Mortgages Are Hard to Find in the U.S.